camunda/camunda-docs-manual/site/src/documents/guides/user-guide/chapters/01-process-engine/03g-connectors.html.md

 #### Configuring the Process Engine Plugin

-`camunda-engine-plugin-connect` contains a class called `org.camunda.connect.plugin.ConnectProcessEnginePlugin` that can be registered with a process engine using the [plugin mechanism](ref:/guides/user-guide/#process-engine-process-engine-plugins).
+`camunda-engine-plugin-connect` contains a class called `org.camunda.connect.plugin.impl.ConnectProcessEnginePlugin` that can be registered with a process engine using the [plugin mechanism](ref:/guides/user-guide/#process-engine-process-engine-plugins).
 For example, a `bpm-platform.xml` file with the plugin enabled would look as follows:

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>